htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 :index:`PREEMPTION_REQUIREMENTS_STABLE` and and
 ``PREEMPTION_RANK_STABLE`` :index:`PREEMPTION_RANK_STABLE` exist
 to inform the *condor_negotiator* daemon that values may change.
-See the :doc:`/admin-manual/configuration-macros` section on page \ `Configuration
-Macros <../admin-manual/configuration-macros.html>`__ for definitions of these configuration variables.
+See the :ref:`admin-manual/configuration-macros:condor_negotiator configuration file entries section for definitions of these configuration variables.

 :index:`SubmitterUserPrio<single: SubmitterUserPrio; ClassAd attribute, ephemeral>`\ ``SubmitterUserPrio``: